jimguys/poemlab/README.md

 3. Verify the application is running at ```http://poemlab.dokku.me```, or in the production environment if that is where you pushed.

 ### Development
+Deploying to dokku each time a change is made is a slow feedback loop for development.
+For a faster feedback loop, set up the application on your machine and run it outside of dokku.
+You can set up the databases on your machine as well, but you may find it easier to use your local dokku environment to host the storage resources for development purposes.

   First expose the ports from dokku.
 Pick ports that do not conflict with other ports you may have exposed on the vagrant vm:
   ```